Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # this should be false to avoid unnecessary load.
 CONFIG_ENABLE_CEILOMETER_MIDDLEWARE=n

-# IP address of the server on which to install the Redis server.
+# Redis服务器IP | IP address of the server on which to install the Redis server.
 CONFIG_REDIS_HOST=192.168.0.101

-# Port on which the Redis server listens.
+# Redis服务端口 | Port on which the Redis server listens.
 CONFIG_REDIS_PORT=6379

 # Password to use for Telemetry Alarming to authenticate with the